iWanFlagz/stack-the-flags-2020-writeups/Cryptography/Can COViD steal Bob's idea.md

 1. Set filter: `tcp.stream eq 2`
 2. Right-click the packet, `Follow` -> `TCP Stream`

 This is the raw data of CryptoDesign.zip.
 I can extract the data by selecting `raw` and then select `Save As`.
-I tried to extract the data in the zip file, but it is password-protected.
+The zip file is password-protected (probably using shared diffie-hellman key).

 <p align="center">
     <img src="screenshots/tcpstream2.PNG" style="width:50%; border: 0.8px solid black" />
 </p>

-So, I have to figure out the shared key used by both `a` and `b`.
+So, I have to figure out the shared key.

 Here is some background knowledge about Diffie-Hellman (From: https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange):